apache/flink-connector-kudu/README.md

 This repository contains the official Apache Flink Kudu connector.

+## Forked from Bahir

+The connector code is forked from [Apache Bahir](https://bahir.apache.org/) project after its retirement.

 ## Apache Flink

 Apache Flink is an open source stream processing framework with powerful stream- and batch-processing capabilities.